 How do I find out what is wrong with my child?
 What do we do now?
 Where do we go?
 What do we need to do?
 How long will it take?
 All questions which are asked 000s of times a day.
-Processes need to be followed to answer these questions and when those processes are well travelled, they can often become degraded over time.
+Processes need to be followed to answer these questions and when those processes are well travelled, they can often degrade over time.
 This is especially true in change-rich organisations; technology changes, companies have re-orgs, and new products.
-Our world is not static and therefore we must follow the approach of continual improvement.
+Our world is by no means static and therefore we must follow the approach of continual improvement.

 At Wyser we are brutal with our processes, both internal and external.
 We ensure they remain fit for purpose by constantly re-evaluating their validity.
 Customers often find their employees are not “following the process”.
-If that is happening, begin by re-evaluating your processes, not your people.
+If that is happening, first re-evaluate your processes, not your people.

-If he goes again, he has decided to try somewhere which uses the Technology of “safety ropes”.
+If he goes again, he has decided to try somewhere which utilises the Technology of “safety ropes”.